Aquanty/rtd-hgs/docs/source/index.rst

 listed in the water balance output file is capped at 100.
 This number can be changed via the following command.

 Input instructions !
-Input instructions !
-Maximum number of boundary conditions to report !
+Maximum number of

 --------------

-|

 #. **number** Maximum number of boundary conditions to report in the
    water balance output file *prefix*\ ``o.water_balance``\ ``.dat``.